rionmartin99/NexGenSC.github.io/README.md

-# riongaming.github.io
+# NetGenRoboticsSummerClinic.github.io
-My gamified class
+Invitation page for the robotics summer class